TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/CoreLibrary/Package/Documentation/Arrays/addElementsToArray/addElementsToArray.md

 console.log(sampleArray);  // => [ "INITIALLY_EXISTED_ELEMENT-1", "NEW_ELEMENT-1", "INITIALLY_EXISTED_ELEMENT-2" ]
 ```

-Or if to specify the position from 1, the equivalent will be
+Or if to specify the position from 1, the equivalent will be:

 ```typescript
 const sampleArray: Array<string> = [ "INITIALLY_EXISTED_ELEMENT-1", "INITIALLY_EXISTED_ELEMENT-2" ];